codeeraser/grip/README.md

 Structure of a *Grip* script
 ------
 A *Grip* script contains up to three parts.

-1. The regular script.
+1. The regular script
-2. The init part, which is code `init {}` contains.
+2. The init part, which is code `init {}` contains
-3. The scheduler part, which is the hook to setup a quartz job executing yout script.
+3. The scheduler part, which is the hook to setup a quartz job executing yout script

 When you write the script you don't need to stick to an order.
 If there's a `schedule` somewhere in your script, *Grip* creates a quartz job.